mondiaz19/Autonomous-mobile-manipulator-for-metal-recycling-applications/Fuzzy/README.md

 - The current configuration reduces the front-motor PWM to one fifth of the rear-motor PWM.
 - The fuzzy parameters and thresholds must be calibrated for the actual platform geometry, mass, motors, and operating surface.

-## Possible Improvements

-- Validate the format and range of received messages.
-- Explicitly limit the duty cycle using `constrain()`.
-- Add a fail-safe stop mechanism for communication loss.
-- Normalize the fuzzy rules using the sum of the activation degrees.
-- Separate serial reading, fuzzy inference, and actuation into independent modules.
-- Add electrical diagrams and photographs of the prototype.
-- Add rotational control to the fuzzy algorithm.
-- Include a software license and testing documentation.

 ## Safety

 Initially test the system with the wheels lifted and with a current-limited power supply.
 Keep a physical emergency-stop switch available and avoid working close to the wheels while the controller is running.